christianwach/civicrm-wp-mosaico/README.md

 # CiviCRM WordPress Mosaico Test

-Testing how to override the root Mosaico template.
+Demonstrates how to override the root Mosaico template.